mihazs/petk/docs/README.md

 - Users troubleshooting should look in `/docs/problems/`.
 - Developers needing technical details should use `/docs/reference/`.
 - Contributors or advanced users seeking architectural context should use `/docs/explanation/`.
+- Infrastructure and deployment information should be found in `/docs/reference/deployment/`.

 ---